 - Evaluate and assess instruction and its impact.

 - Plan and manage instructional design projects.

 - Promote collaboration, partnerships and relationships among the participants in a design project.

 - Apply business skills to managing instructional design.

 - Provide for the effective implementation of instructional products and programs.

 A Look into the Future

-If you’re interested in learning the skills needed to design learning experiences, you may wish to join my private membership community, Mastering Instructional Design.
+If you’re interested in learning the skills needed to design learning experiences, check out my private membership community, Mastering Instructional Design.
 You’ll find self-paced and live virtual courses, a vibrant community, bimonthly Zoom calls and an instructional design toolkit with job aids.

 If you want to find out more about a career in instructional design, download my quick read eBook below.